zack-bitcoin/amoveo/docs/design/sortition_chains.md

 4) sortition timeout

+* almost identical to channel_timeout_tx
 * you have to wait a long enough delay after the sortition-contract-tx before you can do this tx.
 * if there is more than one active valid sortition-contract for the same sortition-chain, then the valid one is whichever had a merkel proof in a block first.
 Delete the creator's deposit, because he cheated.
 * If the winner is different from the sortition chain operator, then this creates a new sortition chain that the winner controls.
 * The new sortition chain has 80% of the money from the old one.
 20% of the money goes back to the operator of the now closed sortition chain, as a safety deposit that was influencing them to act responsibly.
 * 10%/20% are just an example.
 It should work with 1%/2% as well.
 We will make this a variable, so the person running the sortition chain can decide for themselves how big the incentive needs to be.
+* the new sortition chain has an expiration "delay" further in the future. "delay" is the same as whatever was programmed into the parent sortition chain, or what was set in the sortition-new-tx

 5) proof of existence